 Although the odd heels on your rock climbing shoes may slip due to reduced sensitivity (which can also happen if you’re not wearing socks), so long as you fit your foot correctly, you should be good to go.

-When Do I Need To Wear Socks With My Climbing Shoes?
+When Should You Wear Socks with Your Climbing Shoes?

 Wearing climbing shoes with your socks on may not be generally acceptable but there are few cases where you need to keep those socks on.
 Let’s take a look at those scenarios.
 To fully pros and cons of wearing socks while rock climbing.